cloudglue-mcp-server

 • For collection overview: Always start with retrieve_summaries to efficiently understand what's in a collection

-• For detailed analysis: Only use retrieve_descriptions for specific videos that need full multimodal context, identified through summaries
+• For detailed analysis: Use describe_video for specific videos that need full multimodal context, identified through summaries

-• For structured data: Use retrieve_entities for bulk entity extraction
+• For structured data: Use extract_video_entities for entity extraction from individual videos

 • For specific content: Use search_video_moments for targeted segment search, search_video_summaries for video-level search